WillRochaThomas/weather-kata/README.md

 # Coding Kata

-This Kata will be divided into 3 x 20 minute timeboxes.
-At the end of each timebox, you will be given further instructions.
+ This is an adapted version of Dave Thomas' 'Munging Data' coding kata, as published on http://codekata.com/kata/kata04-data-munging/.
+ Credit goes to Dave for the inspiration.

 ## The Challenge

-You have exported some forecast data collected from a site in Exeter out of a legacy system, and been asked to write a program that analyses the data.
+You have exported some forecast data collected from a weather station in Manchester out of a legacy system, and been asked to write a program that analyses the data.

 In [data/forecast.dat](data/forecast.dat), you will find the data exported.